"Long exposure to Spice has given the tribe their characteristic blue eyes, the Eyes of Ibad."

 - Gríma Wormtongue as well, though only one of his eyes is blue.
 They are, however, both creepy.

 - The Boys from Brazil: Mengele's experiments give blue eyes to people who shouldn't have them.
 His compound is filled with Paraguayans with unnatural blue eyes.
-His clones of Hitler also have creepy blue eyes, even though Hitler's eyes weren't actually blue.
+His clones of Hitler also have creepy blue eyes.

 - Jonathan Teatime in Hogfather has one blue eye.
 With a pinpoint pupil.
 And he's completely Ax-Crazy.